owncloud/ocis/docs/ocis/deployment/ocis_keycloak.md

 `docker-compose up -d`

 Open https://keycloak.owncloud.test in your browser and accept the invalid certificate warning.
-Go to clients settings and add a client.
-The client id is `ocis-web` or the one you changed it to.
-The client protocol is openid-connect.
-THe root url for the client is `https://ocis.owncloud.test`.
-Then save the client.

-* You may also add users to Keycloak

 Open https://ocis.owncloud.test in your browser and accept the invalid certificate warning.
-You now can login to oCIS with the admin user of keycloak and additional users you created.
+You now can login to oCIS with the demo users.